Suppression of the Mott insulating phase in the particle-hole asymmetric Hubbard model: Summary and conclusions

 Away from the particle-hole symmetric point, the MIT is characterized by a co-existence region where the system exhibits both metallic and insulating properties over a range of interaction strengths $U$.
 This region, marked by ``hysteresis loops'' in the density and spectral density plots, becomes more pronounced at lower temperatures and is strongly influenced by the departure from PHS.
 This suggests that the first-order transition line is more sharply defined in the asymmetric model, offering clearer distinctions between the two phases.

-Moreover, a key contribution of our work is the identification of the charge density $n$ as a robust marker for the MIT transition in systems where particle-hole symmetry is broken.
+Moreover, a key contribution of our work is the identification of the charge density $n$ as a robust marker for the MIT transition in systems where particle-hole symmetry is broken since the transition will be marked by $n \rightarrow 1$.
+We notice that this behavior should occur in realistic material systems where PHS is broken by an asymmetric density of states, which can be schematically modeled, for instance, by a Bethe lattice incorporating second-neighbor hopping \cite{Eckstein2005}.
 Unlike traditional approaches that rely on the zero-frequency spectral density, the charge density provides a more accessible and potentially experimentally verifiable parameter, especially in high-temperature regimes.

-In summary, our study highlights the significant impact of breaking particle-hole symmetry on the MIT in the Hubbard model.
+In summary, our study highlights the significant impact of breaking particle-hole symmetry on the MIT in the Hubbard model at finite temperatures.
 The results underscore the need to consider symmetry effects in theoretical predictions and experimental observations of phase transitions in strongly correlated electron systems.